 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these services In-network: Out-of-network: Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+Somions that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 You also have the option to discuss advanced care planning.
 This is covered once every calendar year.
 Like the annual preventive physical exam, you will not be charged for the office visit no matter how much is discussed with your physician.
 The annual wellness visit DOES NOT include lab tests and immunizations.
 See "Outpatient diagnostic tests and therapeutic services and supplies" and "Immunizations" for cost share.
+Note: Your first annual wellness visit can't There is no copayment for the annual wellness visit.
+30% for the annual wellness visit.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
-However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 There is no copayment for the annual wellness visit.
-45% for the annual wellness visit. months.
+However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
 There is no copayment for Medicare-covered bone mass measurement.
-45% for Medicare- covered bone mass measurement.
+30% for Medicare- covered bone mass measurement.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Somilars that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: BrainHQ \$0 for BrainHQ.
+What you must pay when you get these services Services that are covered for you In-network: Out-of-network: BrainHQ \$0 for BrainHQ.
 BrainHQ(TM) is an online, evidence-based brain health program to address your overall brain health.
 Your brain is at the core of just about everything you do, so training your brain can improve so many things in your life.
 BrainHQ has dozens of exercises that have been proven in over 100 scientific publications to help people think faster, focus better, and remember more.
 As an online headquarters for working out your brain, you can work out your memory, attention, brain speed, people skills, intelligence and navigation.
 Just as our bodies require care and exercise over the course of life, so do our brains-especially as we age.
 BrainHQ adjusts to meet the needs of your unique brain over time; providing the best exercises at the right pace that your brain needs to be at its sharpest.
 You can use BrainHQ on almost any computer or mobile device, so you can take it on the go.
 It takes less than five minutes to do each BrainHQ level, so you can use it in tiny bites or long blocks, depending on your schedule.
 You can set up personal training goals and have BrainHQ send you training reminders when you want them.